-The Visiting Scholars Program is a highly selective program that allows high school sophomores, juniors and seniors to register for college courses on a space-available basis at Drexel University's main campus.
+The Visiting Scholars Program is a selective program that allows high school sophomores, juniors and seniors to register for college courses on a space-available basis at Drexel University's main campus.
 There are no tuition charges for students enrolled as Visiting Scholars.
 Students attend regular university courses with Drexel students and must meet the same course requirements as college students enrolled in the class.
 Visiting Scholars receive high school and college credit.
-Grades earned outside have no impact on the student's Conestoga grade point average (GPA).